-Quito is at an altitude of over 9,000 feet.
+Quito is at an altitude of over 9,000 feet, Cuzco (on the pre-trip extension) at roughly 11,000 feet, and Cuenca (on the Ecuador post-trip extension) is just over 8,000 feet.
 You will probably feel some effects of altitude when you first arrive.
 Even if you've been to high elevations previously, you could have a different reaction this time.
 For most people, the symptoms are mild and will pass in a day or so.